ConstantinCarl/prot2d/README.md

 !The program runs on the mkdssp version 4.4.0! (some sources dont provide that (brew does!))

+*An example download workflow for usage can also be found in the google colab*

 # First experiences with Google Colab